 This is a transcript of my speech at this year’s convention for the National Atheist Party (minus spontaneous asides and ad-libs).
-Though this was an oratorical adaptation and rearrangement of my previous work online (Christianity Was Not Responsible for American Democracy), it is also much improved and contains new material, and I received multiple requests from the audience to make a transcript of it available.
+Though this was an oratorical adaptation and rearrangement of my previous work online (Christianity Was Not Responsible for American Democracy), it is also much improved and contains new material, and I received multiple requests from the audience to make a transcript of it available (I have since improved on it further for publication in Christianity Is Not Great, which is now the definitive edition).
 This is my cue text, so it is not in every respect word-for-word what I spoke at the convention, but it is very near to it.
 I began with a quotation…

 “I just have to say in all candor [that] this nation was founded primarily on Christian principles.” — John McCain (Presidential Candidate)

 McCain also said:

 “The constitution established the United States as a Christian nation.”

 Many of you might already know that that’s bollocks.
 [Even McCain probably didn’t believe it or even care whether it’s true.
 But it’s a stock assertion these days, which he had to state to win over his base.]
 The Constitution does not even mention Christianity, and even explicitly denies that it is founded on any religious principles at all.
 Not only does the 1st Amendment prohibit the abolition or establishment of any religion, not only does the Preamble conspicuously omit “preserving Christianity” from all the aims and goals of the Constitution, not only does the President’s oath of office spelled out word-for-word in Article 1, Section 2 not even mention God, much less Christ, but Article 6 goes out of its way to explicitly state that, I quote, “no religious test shall ever be required as a qualification to any office or public trust under the United States.”
 In other words, the Constitution not only doesn’t require anyone to be a Christian, it explicitly prohibits requiring it.